 Because there are so many components to a middle distance training program during the competitive season, it is necessary to set up microcycles of 12 days.
-Since not quite as much anaerobic work is need in spring long distance and fall cross country these microcycles are set up as complex nine day training periods.
-During the summer when general preparation is the target training, it is easy to set up microcycles of seven days which fit the calendar nicely and allows both coach and athlete to easily monitor summer training mileage.
+Since not quite as much anaerobic work is needed in spring, long distance and fall cross country these microcycles are set up as complex nine day training periods.
+During the summer, when general preparation is the target of training, it is easy to set up microcycles of seven days.
+This pattern fits the calendar nicely and allows both coach and athlete to easily monitor summer training mileage.

 If you are setting up an eight week summer training program then a good number to choose for a total distance goal is 400 miles or 50 miles per week on the average.
 This total would be appropriate for those athletes with a training age of two or greater.
 If you are planning on giving a t-shirt or other reward this would be the magic number.

 Coaching Resource: The Training Model for High School Cross Country

 The first three weeks of the summer training for cross country plan should be very basic with nothing more then workouts done at the aerobic threshold or what can be accurately described as “gossip pace”.
 The first week should contain six runs of five miles each day.
 Advance mileage over the next three weeks in accordance with the “20% rule”.
 That is, never increase the weekly total by more than 20%.